A guide to offset mortgages in the UK

 Again, you will struggle to find a lender who is willing to let you use Limited Company capital to offset a residential mortgage against, but workaround solutions might be available.
 Get in touch and a specialist broker will outline all of the options available to you.

-You may run into difficulty if your plan is to use your pension to offset against your mortgage as offset mortgage lenders usually only allow you to link accounts that you hold with them.
+You may run into difficult if your plan is to use your pension to offset against your mortgage as offset mortgage lenders usually only allow you to link accounts that you hold with them.

 However, there are offset mortgages for over 65s available as (providing they have a lump sum to link to their home loan) as most providers have no problem catering for this age bracket.